bloomberg/chromium.bb/chrome/common/extensions/docs/README.txt

 * All docs are editable by anyone with commit access to Chrome.
 The server starts serving new docs automatically as soon as its cache expires.

-* The doc sources branch with the code. developer.chrome.com/extensions/beta always shows beta extension docs, no matter what branch that currently is.
-  There's no release process for docs, they automatically percolate to the correct URLs.
+* The docs branch with the code. developer.chrome.com/extensions/beta always shows the docs related to the code in the current Chrome beta, no matter what branch that currently is.
+Same for /stable, /dev and /trunk.
+There's no release process specific to docs that makes this happen; it's a natural consequence Chrome's source branching for each release.

 Directory Layout